mufanluo/mufanluo.github.io/_pages/project.md

 We conduct systematic review and meta-analysis to examine the associations and mechanisms linking the two constructs.

 **Luo, M.,** & Hancock, J. (2019).
-Self-disclosure and social media: Motivations, mechanisms and psychological well-being.
-Current Opinion in Psychology. doi:10.1016/j.copsyc.2019.08.019
+Self-disclosure and social media: Motivations, mechanisms and psychological well-being. *Current Opinion in Psychology*. doi:10.1016/j.copsyc.2019.08.019

 **Work in progress**

 Hancock, J.T., Liu, X., **Luo, M.,** Mieczkowski, H., French, M. Social media use and psychological well-being: A Meta-analysis. [code and data visualization upon request]